Clearfacts/cf_developer_docs/source/includes/00_intro.html.md

 Your input helps us make things better for the next developer stopping by.
 </aside>

-Welcome to the ClearFacts Developer Documentation.
+Welcome to the Clearfacts Developer Documentation.
 <br/>
 We offer a public API available to all our users, partners, and app developers.